 Even though solar panels are known for their low maintenance, they may require repairs and replacements from time to time.
 However, what qualifies for repairs and faults in solar panels?

 Discolouration of Solar Panels

 Discolouration or snail trails in solar panels often happen after years of usage.
 This usually occurs when a defective silver paste is used for the manufacturing process of the panel.
 Snail trail often leads to minute cracks on the panels and gravely affects the performance of the solar panels.

 Most solar panels have a longer expectancy of 30 years; however, that is not the case with the inverters.
 If you face any energy shortage on any typical sunny day, the reason could be your inverter.

-You should ensure to keep the solar panel inverters in a well-ventilated box to avoid overheating.
+It would be best to avoid overheating; you keep the solar panel inverters in a well-ventilated box.
 This pointer is highly crucial for maintaining the endurance of the inverter.
-Additionally, keep the inverters clean as dust and dirt may clog up the vents resulting in overheating.
+Keep the inverters clean, as dust and dirt may clog up the vents, resulting in overheating.

 The inverters usually last up to 10 years, and any fault detected should be reported to a professional.

 Small cracks and breaks can occur on the surface of the solar panels during the production or shipping of the panels.
 Though micro-cracks may not lead to significant energy loss, they may have severe repercussions in the future.